hyscale/hspec/docs/hyscale-spec-reference.md

    .
    [<keyN>: <valueN>]

 secrets:                                 # overrides the secret values which are defined in the service spec
     - <key1>: <value1>
     - <key2>: <value2>

     - <keyN>: <valueN>

+allowTraffic:                            # Will override allowTraffic rules of service spec
+    - ports:
+        -<port-number-1>                 # Should be available in the service spec [-<port-number-N>]
+      from:
+        -<service-name-1>                # Other services that can connect to this service [-<service-name-N>]
 ```

 ### Example of a Profile file